 The physician begins by outlining the tumor with a marking pen.
 A "safety margin" of healthy-looking tissue will be included, because it is not possible to determine with the naked eye how far microscopic strands of tumor may have extended.
 The extended line of excision is drawn, so the skin may be sewn back together.

-The physician will administer a local anesthetic, and then cut along the lines that were drawn.
-The entire procedure takes about thirty minutes for smaller lesions.
+The physician administers a local anesthetic, and then, using a scalpel, cuts along the lines that were drawn.
+The entire procedure takes about 30 minutes for smaller lesions.

 Wounds heal rapidly, usually in a week or two.
-Scarring depends on many factors, including the placement of the tumor and the patient's care of the wound after the procedure.
+Scarring depends on many factors, including how the tumor is situated and the patient's care of the wound after the procedure.

 The tissue sample will be sent to a lab, to see if any of the "safety margin" has been invaded by skin cancer.
 If this is the case, it is assumed that the cancer is still present, and additional surgery is required.
 Sometimes, Mohs micrographic surgery is a good option at this point.